-10 reflection questions for finding direction
+10 reflection questions for finding direction in your business

 When you’re not sure where to go next, moving forward can feel impossible.
 You might feel stuck or find your mind jumping around from one option to the next.
 You might feel lost, like you’re deep in the forest and not sure what path to take to get out.